80/twenty

 Maybe Nashville, I forget.

-a dry river
+a river that ran

-a dry river trickles across the landscape
+the echo of a dry river trickles

-30,000 feet below me
+30,000 feet below and to the left

 a tan line